Fail-Safe (novel)

 Fail-Safe is a bestselling American novel by Eugene Burdick and Harvey Wheeler.
-The story was initially serialized in three installments in the Saturday Evening Post, on October 13, 20, and 27, 1962, during the Cuban Missile Crisis.
+Expanded from Wheeler's short story "Abraham '59" (originally published in the Winter 1959 issue of Dissent under the pen name F. B. Aiken), it was initially serialized in three installments in the Saturday Evening Post on October 13, 20, and 27, 1962, during the Cuban Missile Crisis.

-The novel was released on October 22, 1962, and was then adapted into a 1964 film of the same name directed by Sidney Lumet and starring Henry Fonda, Dan O'Herlihy, and Walter Matthau.
+The novel was published in book form on October 22, 1962, and was then adapted into a 1964 film of the same name directed by Sidney Lumet and starring Henry Fonda, Dan O'Herlihy, and Walter Matthau.
 In 2000, the novel was adapted again for a televised play, broadcast live in black and white on CBS.
 All three works have the same theme, accidental nuclear war, with the same plot.

-Fail-Safe was purported to be so similar to an earlier novel, Red Alert, that Red Alerts author, Peter George and film producer Stanley Kubrick, sued on a charge of copyright infringement, settling out of court.
+Fail-Safe was purported to be so similar to an earlier novel, Red Alert (1958), that the latter's author, Peter George, and film producer Stanley Kubrick (whose own forthcoming picture Dr. Strangelove was loosely adapted from George's novel) sued on a charge of copyright infringement, settling out of court.

 Title

 The title refers to the "fail-safe point" used by the Strategic Air Command (SAC) to prevent any SAC bomber from accidentally crossing into Soviet airspace and precipitating a nuclear war.
 In general, a fail safe ensures that, as far as possible, the machine or process will not make things worse in the event of something going wrong.
 The title's irony is that the nature of SAC's fail-safe protocols could make things worse, causing the event it was intended to prevent.